 The Weill Cornell Graduate School (WCGS) promotes public awareness and understanding of science through science outreach initiatives.
 By contributing to science education and mentorship in the broader community, the WCGS students, faculty and staff help to spread enthusiasm for the STEM fields among youth in the New York City area.

-The Weill Cornell High School Science Immersion Program is 7-week program designed to offer hands on biomedical research exposure to New York High School students.
-High School students must complete the application by March 15th, 2019.
-Priority will be given to students from self-reported underrepresented minority, disadvantaged, and first-generation immigrant backgrounds.
-High School students will work closely with Weill Cornell Graduate School (WCGS) students and postdoctoral scholars on a scientific project in a laboratory setting at Weill Cornell Medicine and Memorial Sloan Kettering Cancer Center.
-Mentees and mentors will be paired as closely as possible on the basis of scientific interests and will work on a biomedical research project designed by the mentor.
+The High School Catalyst Program (previously the Weill Cornell Medicine High School Immersion Program) is a partnership between the Weill Cornell Graduate School and the Memorial Sloan Kettering Postdoctoral Association.
+The High School Catalyst Program is designed to offer hands on biomedical research exposure to New York High School students from self-reported underrepresented minority, disadvantaged, and first-generation immigrant backgrounds students.
+High School students will work closely for 7 weeks with student and postdoctoral scholars on a scientific project in a laboratory setting at Weill Cornell Medicine and Memorial Sloan Kettering Cancer Center.
+Mentees and mentors will be paired on the basis of scientific interests and will work on a biomedical research project designed by the mentor.
 High School students are expected to learn about the research focus of the WCGS mentor’s laboratory, have hands on experiences in assisting with experiments under the guidance of his or her mentor, and present their findings at the end of the program.
 Each mentor should supply the high school student with the necessary reading materials and may recommend additional reading and/or assignments for their student to do outside of the time in the laboratory.
 Mentee/mentor pairs should follow the basic program guidelines but have the flexibility to exceed the minimum requirements listed below.
 We are looking for highly motivated, enthusiastic, and committed high school students and mentors to provide a mutually beneficial experience for all involved.
-We look forward to welcoming you to our community.
+Priority will be given to students from the Harlem Biospace nonprofit HYPOTHEkids Bioforce program.
+We look forward to welcoming the students to our community!

 More photos from the summer of 2018: